spencertipping/xh/xh.md

 ===================

 [chp:similarities-to-tcl] Every xh value is a string.
-This includes functions, closures, lazy expressions, scope chains, call stacks, and heaps.
+This includes lists, functions, closures, lazy expressions, scope chains, call stacks, and heaps.
 Asserting string equivalence makes it possible to serialize any value losslessly, including a running xh process.[^1]

 Although the string equivalence is available, most operations have higher-level structure.
 For example, the `$` operator, which performs